Did Satoshi choose to publish Bitcoin's whitepaper on Halloween as another Easter egg? By Cointelegraph - Up News Info

 Did Satoshi choose to publish Bitcoin’s whitepaper on Halloween as another Easter egg?

 Satoshi Nakamoto announced the whitepaper on a cryptography mailing list on Halloween 2008.
-It could be the case that this was a meaningless coincidence, but when we take into account the meticulous planning behind Bitcoin’s launch party, the chosen date begins to look more meaningful.
+It could be the case that this was a meaningless coincidence, but when we take into account the meticulous planning behind Bitcoin’s launch party, the chosen date begins to take on more significance.

 Halloween is the carnival time, a ritual day when one can pretend to be someone or something else, whether a comic book superhero like Batman or Superman, or another eternally popular choice for Halloween, a Ghost — a spirit, much like Satoshi, that is neither dead nor alive.